superduper-io/superduper-docs/docs/ai_plugins/pillow.md

 <!-- Auto-generated content start -->
 # superduper_pillow

-SuperDuper Pillow is a plugin for SuperDuper that provides support for Pillow.
+`superduper_pillow` is a plugin for SuperDuper that provides support for Pillow.

 ## Installation